neondatabase/website/content/docs/introduction/usage-metrics.md

 - **History**

   This is the part of Neon storage that's different: "History" is a log of changes (inserts, updates, and deletes) to your data over time in the form of Write-Ahead Log (WAL) records.
-This history of changes is what enables features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).
+History is what enables features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).

   The size of your history depends on a couple of factors:

-  - **The volume of changes to your data** &#8212; the volume of inserts, updates, and deletes retained.
-A heavy write workload will generates more history than a heavy read workload.
+  - **The volume of changes to your data** &#8212; the volume of inserts, updates, and deletes.
+For example, a heavy write workload will generate more history than a heavy read workload.
-  - **How much history you keep** &#8212; referred to as your [history retention window](/docs/introduction/point-in-time-restore#history-retention).
-Tt can be an hour, a day, a week, or even a month.
+  - **How much history you keep** &#8212; referred to as [history retention](/docs/introduction/point-in-time-restore#history-retention).
+It can be an hour, a day, a week, or even a month.
 History retention is configurable for each Neon project.
-As you can imagine, retaining 1 day of history requires much less storage than retaining 30 days, but less history also limits the fetaures that depend on it.
+As you can imagine, retaining 1 day of history requires much less storage than retaining 30 days, but less history limits the fetaures that depend on it.
 For example, 1 day of history means that your maximum restore point is 1 day in the past.

 ### How branching affects storage

-If you use Neon's branching feature, you should be aware that it can affect the amount of storage you consume.
+If you use Neon's branching feature, you should know that it can affect storage.
 Here are some rules of thumb when it comes to branching:

   - **Creating a branch does not add to storage immediately**.
-At creation time, a branch is a clone of its parent branch; it shares data with its parent.
+At creation time, a branch is a copy-on-write clone of its parent branch and shares its parent's data.
 Shared data is not counted toward storage.
   - **A branch shares data with its parent while it remains within its parent's history retention window**.
 For example, if a parent branch has a 7-day history retention window, a child branch shares data with its parent branch for 7 days.
-However, as soon as the child branch ages out of that period, data is no longer shared &#8212; the child branch's data stands on its own and is counted toward storage.
+However, as soon as the child branch ages out of that window, data is no longer shared &#8212; the child branch's data stands on its own and is counted toward storage.
   - **Making changes to a branch adds to storage**.
-The branch may still share data with the parent while it exists within the parent's history retention window, but changes specific to the branch are unique to that branch and counted toward storage.
+A child branch may still share data with its parent while it exists within the parent's history retention window, but changes specific to the branch are unique to that branch and counted toward storage.
+Changing data on the child branch causes a "copy-on-write", adding a record to the branch's history.

 The storage amount you see under **Usage** on the **Billing** page in the Neon Console takes all of these factors into account.